Quainton Road railway station: Great Central Railway

 Railways in and around the Aylesbury Vale, 1910–35.
 With the opening of the Great Central Railway, railway lines from four different directions met at Quainton Road, but the new routes to the west were reducing the significance of Quainton Road as an interchange.

-In 1893, another of Edward Watkin's railways, the Manchester, Sheffield and Lincolnshire Railway, had been authorised to build a new 92 mi line from Annesley in Nottinghamshire south to Quainton Road.
+In 1893, another of Edward Watkin's railways, the Manchester, Sheffield and Lincolnshire Railway, had been authorised to build a new 92 mi line from in Nottinghamshire south to Quainton Road.
 Watkin had intended to run services from Manchester and Sheffield via Quainton Road and along the MR to Baker Street.
 Following Watkin's retirement in 1894, the Manchester, Sheffield and Lincolnshire Railway obtained permission for a separate station in London near Baker Street at Marylebone, and the line was renamed the Great Central Railway (GCR).
 The new line joined the MR just north of Quainton Road, and opened to passengers on 15 March 1899.